yuvrajofficials/MLOPs-Assignments/README.md

 ﻿# MLOPs-Assignments
-This repositoty is the collection all Assignments of MLOPs subject
+This repositoty is the collection of all Assignments of MLOPs subject

 Yuvraj Prabhakar Sankilwar<br>
 Computer Science & Engineering